ML4BM-Lab/SNMF-paper/README.md

 - `SNMF/`: SNMF R package submodule.
 - `methods/`: wrappers for SNMF and benchmarked methods.
 - `experiments/`: runnable experiment workflows and README files.
-- `data/`: final Zenodo-style data mirror plus preparation scripts.
+- `data/`: data preparation scripts.
 - `assets/`: manuscript figures used in documentation.

 Large data files, generated plots, logs, and experiment outputs are ignored by Git.
 Download the Zenodo archive into each dataset's `final/` folder.
 DLPFC final files can also be generated from raw per-sample folders with `data/DLPFC/process_data.py`.